nakst/teak/help/Base Module.md

 // Execute the specified command, returning its output as a string. str SystemShellEvaluate(str x);

+// Execute the specified command, returning its output as a string.
+// If the command fails (the command returns a non-zero exit status), the boolean returned is false. tuple[str, bool] SystemShellEvaluate2(str x);

 // Enable or disable logging of each command that is run. void SystemShellEnableLogging(bool x);
 ```